 What parts of 3D Pens need replacing?

-In Australia, 1.75mm 3D printer filament is available at most electronics stores and hobby stores.
+In Australia, 1.75mm 3D printer filament is available online and at most electronics stores and hobby stores.
 It comes in multi-coloured packs for around $15 or in spools of single colour for $20 – $30.
 The spools are better value and come in fun and funky colours like pink, glow-in-the-dark green, bronze/gold and most standard colours.
 Non-standard filaments can generally only be bought online and come in set colour “packets” which work out far more expensive than regular filament.
 One of the leading brands boasts its exclusive filament.
 This is a “trap” for parents!

 Can kids use them?
 How old do they have to be?

 Most 3D pens are sized appropriately for children’s hands but you’ll find that controlling the pen can be hard for younger kids.
 Our basic recommendation based on experience with using with our kids is to purchase for children aged 8 or over.
 They’ll have the fine motor skills control, the patience and the perseverance to keep at it if it doesn’t work well for them straight away.

-What can your child, tween or teen create with a 3D Pen?
+What can your child, tween or teen create with a 3D pen?